Lyncombe House, Lyncombe Vale, BA2 4LT. Tel: 01225 310837, email: firstname.lastname@example.org, web: priorparkschools.com

 The curriculum: Broad, balanced curriculum with cross-curricular links and some topic based work.
 Emphasis on core subjects and attaining high academic standards, with an engaging humanities curriculum and cross-curricular ICT.
 Sport, art, music and outdoor learning are also extremely strong.

 Extra curricular activities: A fantastic range of extra-curricular activities from chess and pottery to conservation and groovy movers.
 Staff and external specialist teachers and coaches run over 65 lunchtime and after school clubs.
 The majority of the clubs focus on enjoyment and exploring new interests.
 Some of the clubs are by invitation only to provide the children with the opportunity to develop their skill level.
-There is also a rich mix of school trips and activity days, including a week in France for Year 6 children, visits to local historical sites, a residential adventure centre, and many themed days that make full use of the school’s grounds.
+There is also a rich mix of school trips and activity days, including a week in France for Year 6 children, visits to local historical sites, a residential adventure centre, and many themed days that make full uses of the school’s grounds.

 Pastoral care: Every child at The Paragon should feel secure and affirmed, valued for who they are regardless of their ability.
 Children feel comfortable about approaching a teacher to talk about something that’s bothering them.
 Strong relationships with parents help identify problems at an early stage.
 Each class has a prefect, chosen from the eldest year group, to support and advise them.
-A school council, with democratically elected representatives from Year 2 up, meets monthly with the headmaster.
+A school council, with democratically elected representatives from Year 2 up, meets monthly with the Headmaster.

 Name of principal: Mr Andrew Harvey